 Was it worth it?
 Traveling all the way to Germany to visit Königssee in Bavaria?
 Königssee belongs to the Berchtesgaden National Park and it is Germany’s deepest lake.
 Many people claim that it is also Germany’s most beautiful Alpine lake and it is also one of the most visited destinations in Germany.
 But is it all just a hype?

 Back in September, my bestie Anja and I went there to see!
 Königssee was the last stop of our short, but gorgeous road trip through Austria, and eventually also Germany!
 Before moving on, I need to say, that Germany has a special place in my heart.
 Once upon a time, that feels like another life, it was home.
-Home of a young me.
-Of me growing up, all alone in a foreign country.
-Starting from 0, making new friends, renting my first flat, mastering the language, going to university, finding a job and so much more.
-It is enough for my feet (or wheels :D) to merely touch the German ground and off I go, back in time, traveling on an emotional roller coaster.
-And no, I didn’t have an affair there, if you mean that is why I am flooded with emotions haha!
+When I was 20 I moved there all alone.
+Started from 0, made new friends, rented my first flat, mastered the language, went to university, found a job… Bottom line Germany always brings so many wonderful memories and I am always excited to go back.
+But now, lets talk about Koenigsee.

 1.Would enjoy a longer boat ride on a crystal clean, blue – green lake, relax and look at the gorgeous scenery that surrounds you…